 - Be between the ages of 21-27 years old at the time of the Leadership Summit;

 - Be located within the United States at the time of application and during the program dates;

-- Have completed a past Career Basics within the last 2 years, or be registered for the current year's Career Basics and making active progress, or be nominated by an eligible NAFOA partner organization;
+- Be enrolled in the current session of Career Basics and making active progress/have completed a past Career Basics within the last 2 years, or be nominated by an alumnus or eligible NAFOA partner organization;

 - Demonstrate a strong interest in learning more about the importance of tribal economies and the policies that impact tribal finance.